Users are the individual members of an organization.

 » Site Admin Permissions

-On private instances of TFE, some user accounts have a special "site admin" permission that allows administration of the entire instance.
+On Terraform Enterprise instances, some user accounts have a special "site admin" permission that allows administration of the entire instance.

 Admin permissions are distinct from normal organization-level permissions, and they apply to a different set of UI controls and API endpoints.
 Although admin users can administer any resource across the instance when using the site admin pages or the admin API, they have a normal user's permissions (with access determined by the teams they belong to) when using an organization's standard UI controls and API endpoints.